the-turing-way/the-turing-way/book/website/reproducible-research/compendia.md

 For examples, see the label/tag/community "research-compendium" (applied on GitHub, Zenodo, OSF) or as a fallback the term "research compendium" in the description (used on GitLab).
 For more info, see also https://research-compendium.science.

-In the future, the research compendium may even be the publication itself which is being peer reviewed (rather than just peer reviewing the paper, why not review the entire research project).
+In the future, the research compendium may even be the publication itself allowing peer review of the entire research project.

+(rr-compendia-using)=
 ### Using a Compendium

 A research compendium can be used in several ways, including (but not limited to):